clerk/docs/reference/backend-api-reference/sdks/ruby/getting-started.md

 ## Quick Start

 First, you need to get an API key for a Clerk instance.
-This is done via the [Clerk dashboard](https://dashboard.clerk.dev/applications).
+This is done on the [API Keys page](https://dashboard.clerk.dev/last-active?path=api-keys).

 Then you can instantiate a `Clerk::SDK` instance and access all [Backend API](../../) endpoints.
 Here's a quick example: